Chuckhu18/EEp520-Final-Project/README.md

 Game intoduction
 ---
+This a Maze and Tank combined game. use `a`,`s`,`d`,`w` for movement, and `space` for shooting blue enemy.
+The goal of the game is to kill enemys and find way out.

+Get started to run the program
+---
 Using docker container to mount on local drive.
 To start a Docker container with ENVIRO pre-loaded into it, do: